This site is a journal recording my ongoing evolution and love affair with bicycling.

 I eventually started commuting to work by bike and riding a few event rides.
 When I realized that I was looking forward to the commute more than the work day itself, I decided to retire from the daily grind.

-That led to a multi-year involvement with the Phoenix Metro Bicycle Club and a sophomoric infatuation with bicycle racing.
-My wanna-be racing days were a lot of fun, but I eventually figured out that my genetics and interest were simply too limiting.
+That led to a multi-year involvement with the Phoenix Metro Bicycle Club and a sophomoric venture into bicycle racing.
+My wanna-be racing days were a lot of fun, and I was a fairly strong rider, well back then anyway.
+But I soon learned there are SO MANY fast riders out there, and I eventually figured out that my prospects were limited.

 Friends and club events led slowly but surely down the touring path, starting with fully supported multi-day rides, and then with lightly supported ones.
 The day that my friend Randy accompanied me on my first self-contained tour in the Dakotas, I was pretty much hooked.

 This site covers that ongoing love affair, as much a diary and photo album as anything else.
 I’m really really lucky to have a friend in Jack who enjoys this hobby as much as I do, and will periodically tear himself away from normalcy to do it.

 Punch into the Rides page, which gives a summary index of the various ride topics here.
 From there you can click into sub indexes and go from there.
 I throw in the occasional product review too if I think it might benefit someone.

 If you have a comment, you can drop a line to email@example.com.
 Apologies that blog comments are turned off – I miss them.
 The malicious spam got to be too much for me and my server to handle, and I haven’t found a suitable anti-spam plug-in.